wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/how_it_works/robot-algorithms.rst

 **Tutorials**: :doc:`../../dev_guide/tutorials_amr/navigation/index`

-|ros| Navigation stack, which seeks a safe way to have a mobile robot move
-from point A to point B. This completes dynamic path planning, computes velocities for motors, detects and avoids obstacles, and structures recovery behaviors.
+ROS 2 Navigation stack, which seeks a safe way to have a mobile robot move from point A to point B. This completes dynamic path planning, computes velocities for motors, detects and avoids obstacles, and structures recovery behaviors.
 Navigation 2 uses behavior trees to call modular servers to complete an action.
 An action can be computing a path, controlling effort, recovery, or any other navigation-related action.
-These are separate nodes that communicate with the behavior tree over a |ros| action server.
+These are separate nodes that communicate with the behavior tree over a ROS 2 action server.